-Our “Gardening by the Moon” calendar works according to the age-old practice that phases of the Moon affect plant growth.
+Our Gardening by the Moon calendar works according to the age-old belief that phases of the Moon affect plant growth.
 Lunar planting is a longtime Old Farmer’s Almanac tradition.

 What is Gardening by the Moon?

-Gardening by the Moon is a great way to help plan your above and below ground crops.
+Gardening by the Moon is a great way to help plan your above- and below ground crops.
 Here’s how it works:

-- Plant flowers and vegetables that bear crops above ground during the light, or waxing, of the Moon: from the day the Moon is new to the day it is full.
+- Plant annual flowers and vegetables that bear crops above ground during the light, or waxing, of the Moon: from the day the Moon is new to the day it is full.

-- Plant flowering bulbs and vegetables that bear crops below ground during the dark, or waning, of the Moon: from the day after it is full to the day before it is new again.
+- Plant flowering bulbs, biennial and perennial flowers, and vegetables that bear crops below ground during the dark, or waning, of the Moon: from the day after it is full to the day before it is new again.

-Which Region Are You?
+Which Region Are You In?

-Click YOUR region on the map below to see planting dates and Moon-favorable dates.
+Click your region on the map below to see planting dates and Moon-favorable dates.